-1. Health Benefits of Buckwheat: Is Buckwheat Gluten-Free?
+1. Health Benefits of Buckwheat

 Buckwheat and wheat are unrelated grains.
 They belong to two different botanical families.
 Buckwheat seeds are the ripe seeds of plants in the genus Triticum, while wheat berries are the fruit of a plant named Fagopyrum esculentum.
-Buckwheat is most closely related to rhubarb, a pink stalked vegetable.
+Buckwheat is most closely related to rhubarb, a pink-stalked vegetable.
 Buckwheat, unlike rhubarb, is grown for its seeds.

-Is buckwheat gluten-free?
-Yes, it is, and here are the top 5 health benefits of buckwheat you should be aware of.
+Top 5 health benefits of buckwheat you should be aware of.
 Read on to find out.

 1.1.
 Increasing Heart Health

-Buckwheat is a high fiber grain.
+Buckwheat is a high-fiber grain.
 Since buckwheat is a whole grain, it is beneficial to the heart, containing Fiber and niacin (primary components of buckwheat).

 1.2.
 Enhancing Digestion

-Buckwheat is a high fiber grain.
 Fiber aids in the proper digestion of meals and food movement through the digestive tract.
 Dietary fiber is a plant-based carbohydrate that is hard to process for the human body.